-Amazon Echo Dot, Tap, Look, Show: Which Alexa is right for you? | ZDNet
+Which Amazon Echo to buy?
+How to pick the best Alexa device for your needs | ZDNet

 But then we learned that we could set timers for every little thing, with impunity.
 We learned that having our choice of music at our fingertips no longer required actual fingers.
 The Echo became the least necessary, most appreciated simple helper in our home.
 We got to know Alexa, and she became family.

-The Echo most closely resembles a black Pringles can.
-On Amazon, it lists at $179.99.
-It has a ring of powerful microphones, capable of picking up commands from a distance.
-It has decent quality speakers for room-filling music.
-It's meant to be both an intelligent assistant, and a spare Bluetooth speaker.
+The Original Echo most closely resembled a black Pringles can.
+This device defined the Alexa concept.
+It had a ring of powerful microphones, capable of picking up commands from a distance.
+It had decent quality speakers for room-filling music.
+It was meant to be both an intelligent assistant, and a spare Bluetooth speaker.

+In late 2017, the original Echo was taken off the market, replaced by the new Echo and the Echo Plus.

-The Echo Dot
+The new Echo

+The new Echo is about 2/3 the size of the original can.
+At the offer price of $99, it's also less expensive than the original Echo.
+If you keep an eye out on Amazon, you can often find it at a lower price, making the product even more cost effective.

+Beyond the size reduction, the new Echo also adds the ability to change skins.
+Personally, I like the black look for pretty much everything, but if you're trying to make the Echo blend in with your surroundings, the Amazon-designed skins might prove appealing.
+That said, there are a lot of different skins available from third parties for nearly all the Echo devices.

 Dot looks like an Echo that went through a can crusher.
 It has all of Alexa's intelligence, but doesn't have the powerful speaker that Amazon says, "fills any room with immersive 360° audio."

-Note: Editor's Note: This article was originally published in May 2017.
-It's been republished in June 2018 with all the new Alexa options Amazon introduced in the past year.